 “I’ve been living here all my life,” says Paul.
 “I see how terrible it is, especially in New York.
 Every corner, every building is not accessible.
 It’s very tough.
 So I thought, maybe I can make a system to improve accessibility.”

 Paul’s idea is to create an accessible rating system to be used by people with disabilities as they travel throughout New York City.
-“I want to create something kind of like the Health Inspector ratings system,” he says, adding that his system would have similarities to the online restaurant and business rating platform, Yelp.
+“I want to create something kind of like the Health Inspector rating system,” he says, adding that his system would have similarities to the online restaurant and business rating platform, Yelp.
 Paul’s proposed system would account for accessibility for people with a variety of disabilities, such as hearing, sight, and mobility impairments.
 Using Paul’s system, a person would be able to rate the accessibility of public transportation and buildings with their mobile device.
 Over time, as additional people add their own ratings for the same places, individual locations would gain average ratings from multiple users, allowing people with disabilities to refer to the ratings as they plan to travel around the city.

 Paul envisions that his system would also allow business owners to view the same ratings, to find out what people with disabilities encounter upon visiting their business locations.
 “They could try to improve it, [their building’s accessibility].
 They could talk to architects to fix the problem.”

 When asked if he currently has the technical skills necessary to make his mobile app, Paul replied, “No, not yet… but when I go to the Leadership Committee, my mentors help me.
 Eventually, we’re going to make the app, but I need a little bit more time, and structure to make it.”